vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 116 * ChapterFour

 mantras, imposed onto the linga, serves as the embodiment that the highest,  inaccessible Siva comes to inhabit during daily worship.
-Sadasiva thereby  stands at the meeting point between ParamaSiva and his human worshipers  in Saiva ritual.
+Sadasiva thereby  stands at the meeting point between ParamaSiva and his human worshipers  in Śaiva ritual.

-While material representations of SadaSiva are comparatively rare in  Saiva temples, he does have a form (or forms) that humans may perceive  through a process of visualization (bhavana).1 SadaSiva is most often por trayed as a single divinity with five-faces and ten arms.
+While material representations of SadaSiva are comparatively rare in  Śaiva temples, he does have a form (or forms) that humans may perceive  through a process of visualization (bhavana).1 SadaSiva is most often por trayed as a single divinity with five-faces and ten arms.

 One should meditate that SadaSiva has five faces, ten arms, and three eyes [in  each face].
 Crystal in color and calm, he has a crescent moon as his crest, and his  hair is fastened with a snake.
 His seat is a lion-throne made of mantras, and he  sits atop a white lotus.
 Ornamented with bracelets, earrings, necklaces, the aus